Myrkie/BoothDownloader/README.md

 ﻿# BoothDownloader
-Downloads all images and free files from a booth item's gallery.
+Downloads all images, free and paid files you own from a booth item's gallery.

 https://booth.pm/

 # Use
-> sign into booth and grab your accounts Cookie called `_plaza_session_nktz7u` and provide this to the console app or paste into generated BDConfig.json File
+> paste URL or ID of item into program console, or use the download button added by the user script.
 >
-> paste URL or ID of item into program console.
->
-> or paste the orders page `https://accounts.booth.pm/orders` to download all orders
+> or paste the [orders](https://accounts.booth.pm/orders) / [gifts](https://accounts.booth.pm/library/gifts) page to download all orders or gifted items.
 >

 Usable format: